Make It 16 Incorporated v Attorney-General: Extending suffrage for local elections

-On 13 March 2023, Prime Minister Chris Hipkins scrapped plans for legislation to lower the voting age in general elections, stating his plan to focus on lowering the voting age in local elections instead.

-On 6 June 2023, an independent panel reviewing New Zealand's electoral system recommended lowering the voting age to 16 years in addition to other reforms.

-In mid-August 2023, the Labour Government introduced the Electoral (Lowering Voting Age for Local Elections and Polls) Legislation Bill to lower the voting age to 16 years for local elections.
-While the proposed legislation was supported by Te Pāti Māori candidate Hana-Rawhiti Maipi-Clarke, Make It 16 co-director Thomas Brocherie, and Young Greens equity officer Johnny Bentley-Cribb, National MP Goldsmith defended retaining the voting age at 18 years.
-The Bill passed its first reading on 29 August during the last sitting week of Parliament prior to its dissolution before the 2023 New Zealand general election.
-The Lowering Voting Age Bill was subsequently referred to Parliament's justice select committee on 7 September 2023.
+On 13 March 2023, Prime Minister Chris Hipkins scrapped plans for legislation to lower the voting age in general elections, stating his plan to focus on lowering the voting age in local elections instead, and introduced the Electoral (Lowering Voting Age for Local Elections and Polls) Legislation Bill to lower the voting age to 16 years for local elections in mid-August 2023.
+The bill passed its first reading on 29 August during the last sitting week of Parliament prior to its dissolution before the 2023 New Zealand general election.

 On 26 January 2024, Local Government Minister Simeon Brown confirmed that the Government would halt plans to progress the previous Government's Lowering Voting Age Bill, ending plans to lower the voting age to 16 years for local council elections.